hyperwidget/CaffeinatedOrchestra/README.md

 The "Container" application is the orchestrator of all of the different frontend apps, importing their code, and leveraging it in a way that makes the entire application feel like a single experience.

+# Pre-reqs to running locally

+- Must create a `.env` file for development environment variables to get provided, duplicate the `.env.sample` and rename it to just `.env`.
+- Auth0 requires your domain and client id to be configured in the newly created .env

 # Starting the project in dev

 ## Commands